ResearchSoftwareHour/researchsoftwarehour.github.io/content/_index.md

 ## Upcoming shows

-* 8.september: "How computers work" - practical lessons for a new scientist
+* September 8: Computers for research 101: The essential course that everyone skipped
-* 22.september: How to organize software/data in a new research group
+* September 22: How to organize software/data in a new research group
-* 6.october: Intro to GitHub
+* October 6: Intro to GitHub
-* 20.october: Lessons from starting a RSE group at a university.
+* October 20: Lessons from starting a RSE group at a university.

 ## Other future topics